alamin852369/Project_20_Newsgroups/README.md

 # 20 Newsgroups Classification

-This project focuses on text classification using the **20 Newsgroups dataset**.
+This project focuses on text classification using the 20 Newsgroups dataset.
 It explores a BiLSTM-based architecture with multiple attention mechanisms and provides both quantitative evaluation and detailed analysis of model behavior.

 ---